easonlin404/gs-serving-web-content/README.md

-# jersey-client-jackson
+# gs-serving-web-content

 Running the Example
 ------------------

-Run the example as follows:
+You can run the application using mvn spring-boot:run.
+Or you can build the JAR file with mvn clean package and run the JAR by typing:

-    mvn jexec:java
+java -jar target/gs-serving-web-content-0.1.0.jar